Hypergiant: Formation

 Comparison of (from left to right) the Pistol Star, Rho Cassiopeiae, Betelgeuse, and VY Canis Majoris superimposed on an outline of the Solar System.
 The blue half-ring centered near the left edge represents the orbit of Neptune, the outermost planet of the Solar System.

 Stars with an initial mass above about quickly move away from the main sequence and increase somewhat in luminosity to become blue supergiants.
 They cool and enlarge at approximately constant luminosity to become a red supergiant, then contract and increase in temperature as the outer layers are blown away.
-They may "bounce" backwards and forwards executing one or more "blue loops", still at a fairly steady luminosity, until they explode as a supernova or completely shed their outer layers to become a Wolf–Rayet star.
-Stars with an initial mass above about are simply too luminous to develop a stable extended atmosphere and so they never cool sufficiently to become red supergiants.
+They may "bounce" backwards and forwards executing one or more "blue loops", still at a fairly steady luminosity, until they explode as a supernova, hypernova or completely shed their outer layers to become a Wolf–Rayet star.
+Stars with an initial mass above about are simply too luminous to develop a stable extended atmosphere, and so they never cool sufficiently to become red supergiants.
 The most massive stars, especially rapidly rotating stars with enhanced convection and mixing, may skip these steps and move directly to the Wolf–Rayet stage.

 This means that stars at the top of the Hertzsprung–Russell diagram where hypergiants are found may be newly evolved from the main sequence and still with high mass, or much more evolved post-red supergiant stars that have lost a significant fraction of their initial mass, and these objects cannot be distinguished simply on the basis of their luminosity and temperature.
 High-mass stars with a high proportion of remaining hydrogen are more stable, while older stars with lower masses and a higher proportion of heavy elements have less stable atmospheres due to increased radiation pressure and decreased gravitational attraction.
 These are thought to be the hypergiants, near the Eddington limit and rapidly losing mass.